 A market researcher’s number one concern when administering a survey is data quality.
 Survey takers completing surveys quickly isn’t a concern in itself so much as the impact it has on their answers.

-Remember that researchers are aware that some people are naturally fast.
+Keep in mind that researchers are aware that some people are naturally fast.
 But if your account fails other quality checks, your account may be flagged, or even banned.
 If the survey offers a particularly lucrative incentive, pay attention to how quickly you’re completing the survey, as these surveys may be monitored more closely.